September 26, 2022 by Simeon Hermann

 where M is the original paper material color, N_BG the illuminated background image, and N the input image.
 The result is R, which shows only the content of the document including the given uniform background color.
 This is exactly what we strive for.

-In summary, the illumination estimation is practically equal to a background estimation if there is a given homogenous background respectively paper color.
+In summary, the illumination estimation is practically equal to a background estimation if there is a given homogenous background.

 separation of the original image (left) into reflectance (middle) and illumination (right)

-Nevertheless, at this point it is still open how we can determine a background image.
-In order to be able to remove the foreground from the input image using suitable image processing methods, we still need additional assumptions about the influence of the illumination, the document’s content as well as the background itself.
+To remove the foreground from the input image using suitable image processing methods, we need additional assumptions about the influence of the illumination, the document’s content and the background itself.
 There is quite a range of assumptions and presumptions about document photos.
-The problem is, however, that hardly any of them are always correct.
-With increasing complexity of the documents’ content as well as of the illumination situation, their correctness becomes more and more uncertain.
+The problem is, that hardly any of them are always correct.
+With increasing complexity of the documents’ content as well as of the illumination situation, their correctness becomes more uncertain.

 In these cases, our simple foreground removing methods would have the following effects: For the illumination estimation some illumination artifacts like the ones just mentioned may be falsely removed while bigger printed content as illustrations may remain in the estimated illumination.
 Conversely, for the illumination correction this means that the mentioned illumination artifacts will not be removed while illustrations are tried to be removed resulting in their impairment.

-So if we do not only want to focus on plain text documents, the most common approach is segmentation and interpolation.
-If we manage to identify the foreground elements, we can simply mask them and estimate the hypothetical background in the masked areas via interpolation.
-According to that, the two main tasks are segmentation of background and foreground, and a suitable interpolation method.
+If we do not only want to focus on plain text documents, the most common approach is Segmentation and Interpolation.
+If we identify the foreground elements, we can simply mask them and estimate the hypothetical background in the masked areas via interpolation.
+Accordingly, the main tasks are segmentation of background and foreground, and a suitable interpolation method.

-The segmentation approaches are mostly somehow based on the assumption that foreground elements are separated from the background by gradients.
-But to what extent this actually applies is uncertain.
-Due to the sheer amount of illumination artifacts and even more of different looking illustrations, the assumption cannot always be guaranteed.
+The segmentation approaches are mostly based on the assumption that foreground elements are separated from the background by gradients.
+To what extent this applies is uncertain.
+Due to the sheer amount of illumination artifacts and even more different looking illustrations, the assumption cannot always be guaranteed.
 In the worst case, an illustration merges smoothly into the background.
-However, since we assume that the two segments are separated, the approaches are either to directly detect foreground elements, for example by edge detection, or to first detect a contiguous background, for example by region growing.
+However, since we assume that the two segments are separated, the approaches are either to directly detect foreground elements, e.g. by edge detection, or to first detect a contiguous background, e.g. by Region Growing.

 When it comes to interpolation techniques, ordinary interpolation methods as bilinear interpolation can be a legitimate option.
+It is used to estimate the values of pixels at non-integer coordinates by interpolating the values of neighboring pixels in a weighted average manner based on their proximity to the target position.
 However, one must keep in mind that in our scenario the masked regions can be very unevenly distributed.
-The problem is also called scattered data interpolation since there might be a lot of known points in an unprinted area but no data at all in a big illustrated area.
+The problem is also called "scattered data interpolation" since there might be a lot of known points in an unprinted area but no data at all in a big illustrated area.
 Therefore, specialized methods as natural neighbor interpolation might work more effectively.
 Generally, the interpolation can be done by inpainting methods.
 The printed areas are seen as damaged or missing parts for our background image.
 There are several techniques for that, for example one based on the Fast Marching Method and described by Alexandru Telea in 2004.
 Usually, the masked regions are somehow gradually filled by weighted averages of the surrounding known pixels.

 So now that we derived a full background image, we only need the original uniform paper color to generate a factorial shading map.
 We can manually set a fixed color like the widespread pure white or estimate it with the known background pixels.
 In the latter case, it is of course difficult to remove color casts but the illumination inhomogeneity of the document will still be corrected.